Curated by Professor Emma Hunt and Dr. Paula Day

 2017, Soft cover with images.
 ISBN 9780901196743

 Publication includes contributions by Professor Emma Hunt and Dr. Paula Day

-Available to purchase from TheGallery Office or AUB online store.
+Available for purchase from the AUB online store.

 Background image: (detail) Artwork for Silver Birch furnishing fabric, Lucienne Day, Heal’s Wholesale & Export, 1958.
 Courtesy of The Robin & Lucienne Day Foundation.
 Photograph: John Lewis.
 John Lewis Partnerships Archives.
 Pattern Numbern: S7188.